 The San Marcos Writing Project (SMWP) is one of 190 sites of the National Writing Project (17 in California), which is a professional development network of teachers whose goal is to improve student-writing achievement by improving the teaching and learning of writing in the nation’s schools.
 We host Invitational and Open Institutes around relevant topics in the summer or two to three day workshops during the school year.
 We also host Young Writer’s Camps for two weeks in the summer at school sites around North San Diego County for students in grades two through eight.

-North County Professional Development Federation (NCPDF) is a collaboration representing the San Diego County Office of Education, the School of Education at CSU San Marcos, and 25 Northern San Diego County and Southern Riverside County member districts.
+The Southern California Professional Development Federation is a collaboration representing 28 districts in San Diego, Orange, and Riverside Counties, 8 Charter Schools, Palomar & MiraCosta Colleges, the School of Education at California State University San Marcos (CSUSM), and the Education Studies Departmnet at the University of California at San Diego (UCSD).
 Resources are shared among the collaborative partners and cost effective professional development is specifically designed to address the needs of member districts (K-12).
 Workshops are open to all educators countywide.